-Opening in the Barbican Gallery next year, Basquiat: Boom for Real will be the first large-scale UK exhibition of iconic painter and New York downtown scene prodigy Jean-Michel Basquiat.
+Opening in the Barbican Gallery in 2017, Basquiat: Boom for Real will be the first large-scale UK exhibition of iconic painter and New York downtown scene prodigy Jean-Michel Basquiat.

 To accompany the exhibition, the Barbican Cinema will run The Grime and the Glamour: NYC 1976-90 alongside the show with a line-up including Basquiat’s former girlfriend Madonna in Susan Seidelman’s Desperately Seeking Susan and Jim Jarmusch’s Permanent Vacation, which saw Basquiat use the set as a makeshift crash pad.